-1. Have a screen detox
+1. Have a mini digital detox

 2. Make a to-do list for tomorrow

 Setting intentions for tomorrow will clear all the clutter and noise going on in your head before bed, so you can have a restful sleep without the stress or worry of what’s to come.
-A good tip is to leave a notepad and pen by your bed so if you can’t stop your brain ticking away overnight, you’ll have the comfort of knowing you can write any thoughts down quickly and then get straight back into your dream state.
+A good tip is to leave a notepad and pen by your bed so if you can’t stop your brain from ticking away overnight, you’ll have the comfort of knowing you can write any thoughts down quickly and get straight back into your dream state.

 3. Ditch the booze